Associate Professor Fred Olness, Department Chair

 Students with a strong high school preparation in physics may take a departmental placement examination to acquire credit for either PHYS 1303 or 1304; the placement exam must be taken during the student's first semester at SMU.

 Minor in Physics.
 A minor in physics is particularly appropriate for majors in the natural sciences, including pre-med, mathematics, and engineering.
 The departmental requirement for a minor in physics is 17 term hours in physics, including PHYS 1105*, 1106*, 1303, 1304, or 1407 and 1408, and nine hours of advanced course work.

 The Departmental Distinction Program.
 A physics major achieving a B.S. degree may graduate "with departmental distinction" by successfully completing a special program of study in addition to the requirements stated above, while maintaining a minimum G.P.A. of 3.50.
 The special program consists of independent reading, research and senior thesis under the direction of a departmental faculty member.
 The student must apply to the Department for this designation during his or her junior year.
-The student will enroll in either PHYS 4375 or 4390 during the program, and a senior thesis is to be written and presented to the faculty.
+The student will enroll in either PHYS 4375 or 4390 during the project, and a senior thesis is to be written and presented to the faculty.

 Simultaneous Degree Programs.
 It is also possible to earn simultaneously a B.S. degree in physics from Dedman College and a degree in engineering from the School of Engineering.
-The undergraduate adviser of the Department of Physics should be consulted for detailed information on the simultaneous degree programs.
+The undergraduate advisor of the Department of Physics should be consulted for detailed information on the simultaneous degree programs.

 *Students with substantial laboratory experience may petition the Department to waive the requirement of PHYS 1105 and/or 1106.